shubham151-asu/Non-preemtive-message-passing/ReadMe.md

 This code is an example of a message-passing system implemented with the use of user-threads.
 This message-passing system has the following implementation.

-    - use of user-defined ports which is kernel global
+    1. use of user-defined ports which is kernel global
-    - Direct communication between clients and server: clients use server local port_id (0) and server identifies clients from its port_id from the packets send
+    2. Direct communication between clients and server: clients use server local port_id (0) and server identifies clients from its port_id from the packets send
-    - asynchronous message passing of type Non-blocking send and Blocking receive\n
+    3. asynchronous message passing of type Non-blocking send and Blocking receive\n
-        - the sender sends and forgets
+        a. the sender sends and forgets
-        - receive blocks if no information is received
+        b. receive blocks if no information is received

 File sharing service
 ------------------
 A stateless server and client codes have been written that use a message passing interface to transfer text files.
 The code flow is explained below

     1. client requests for sending a file
     2. client sends the filename
     3. server verifies the filename size if exceeds 15 characters server responds with an error